Me4th/wp-travelshop-theme/travelshop/installation.md

 #### 4. Setup pressmind SDK
 Run the pressmind SDK installer.
-The script will ask for some database- and pressmind API credentials and then it will configures the sdk with custom models.
+The script will ask for some database as well as pressmind API credentials and then it will configure the sdk with custom models.

 ```shell script
 cd /var/www/htdocs/wp-content/themes/travelshop/cli/
 php install.php
 ```

-the install script creates a config file, edit if you need it. if you have a big system, it's recommend to check this properties.
+The install script creates a config file; edit if you need it.
+If you have a big system, it is recommended to check these properties.

 ```shell script
 nano /var/www/htdocs/wp-content/themes/travelshop/cli/pm-config.php
 ```

-to check a valid installation, read the command line output. also you can take look in you're database, you will find a some tables there.
+To check a valid installation, read the command line output.
+You can also have a look in your database; there you will find some tables.

 #### 5. Import the data
-the import script will import the whole data from pressmind to your server. the script inserts records in the database, will download images and processes the images to the defined image derivatives (see pm-config.php) all images are processed in the background.
+The import script will import the whole data from pressmind to your server.
+The script inserts records in the database, downloads images and processes the images to the defined image derivatives (see pm-config.php).
+All images are processed in the background.
-(use `top` to see what is happens after or between the script is running) this process can take an while.
+(Use `top` to see what happens while the script is running.)
+This process can take a while.

 ```shell script
 cd /var/www/htdocs/wp-content/themes/travelshop/cli/
 php import.php fullimport
 ```

-if you need only a few products (for testing) use this command instead the fullimport:
+If you need only a few products (for testing), use this command instead of the fullimport:
 ```shell script
 php import.php mediaobject 12345,12346
 ```

-to check a valid import, look in the database, some of the tables named with "objectdata_*" must contain data.
+In order to check a valid import, have a look into the database; some of the tables named with "objectdata_*" must contain data.

 #### 6. Theme activation
-activate the theme
+Activate the theme.
-(and pls remove the wordpress default theme's like twenty*)
+(Please remove the wordpress default themes like twenty*).

-#### 7. check config files
+#### 7. Check config files
-check this files for advanced configuration:
+Check this files for advanced configuration:
 * config-theme.php
 * config-routing.php
 * pm-config.php (pressmind SDK config)

-Also check functions.php, the first few lines containing onboarding code, that can be removed.
+Also check functions.php: the first few lines contain onboarding code, that can be removed.

 #### 8. Ready!
-if the full import is done you can build your site.
+After the full import is done, you can build your site.

-#### pressmind PIM Integration
+#### pressmind PIM integration
 Please send the path to your WordPress site (stage and/or production) to your pressmind integration manager.
 After our integration is done, the pressmind application will push data changes to your site.
-Even the user can click on a preview-button or can trigger the database update manually.
+Even the user can click on a preview button or can trigger the database update manually.

-The Pressmind application uses this two endpoints:
+The pressmind application uses these two endpoints:

 ```
 // Case 1: Push data on change to your site